Area Command Team prepares analysis of firefighting needs for the rest of the year

 • Two trainees.

-They usually have an additional 2 to 15 specialists, including Fire Information, Situation Unit Leader, Resource Unit Leader, and sometimes others such as Safety, Long Term Planning, or assistants in Planning, Logistics, or Aviation.
+They usually have an additional 2 to 15 specialists, including Fire Information, Situation Unit Leader, Resource Unit Leader, and sometimes others such as Safety, and Long Term Planning, or assistants in Planning, Logistics, or Aviation.

 An ACT may be used to oversee the management of large incidents or those to which multiple Incident Management Teams have been assigned.
 They can take some of the workload off the local administrative unit when they have multiple incidents going at the same time.
 Your typical Forest or Park is not usually staffed to supervise two or more Incident Management Teams fighting fire in their area.
 An ACT can provide decision support to Multi-Agency Coordination Groups for allocating scarce resources and help mitigate the span of control for the local Agency Administrator.
 They also ensure that incidents are properly managed, coordinate team transitions, and evaluate Incident Management Teams.

-National ACTs are comprised of the following:
+National ACTs are managed by the National Multi-Agency Coordinating Group (NMAC) and are comprised of the following:

 • Area Commander (ACDR);